darius/cant/overview.md

 specialized implementations.

-I suppose we'll end up doing something like one of those, but the current simpleminded design has been holding up well up to go on with.
+I suppose we'll end up doing something like one of those, but the current simpleminded design has been holding up well enough to go on with.
 I'm unhappy with the idea of making `.values` implicit because I don't like too much going on under the hood for very-common operations.
 The functions-to-methods change would need some kind of